How to Make Knotted Hair Ties

 Are you looking for a quick and easy sewing project that’s great for beginners or kids?
 Then I think you’re going to love this project!
 Liz from Simple Simon & Co. is here to teach you how to make knotted hair ties!
-If you like this project, then you may also like this Bow Tie Bracelet Sewing Pattern.
+If you like this project, you may also like this Bow Tie Bracelet Sewing Pattern.

 These hair tie bows are easy to make, are great gifts to put together for gifts, and are a perfect scrap-busting project!